Academic Bio

 Brian Muhs is interested in the history of ancient Egyptian social, economic and legal institutions, particularly but not exclusively during the transition from Pharaonic to Ptolemaic and Roman rule.
 He is also interested in language contact and interaction, particularly between Demotic and Greek, and in the reconstruction of ancient Egyptian textual archives that have been dispersed by antiquities dealers and collectors.

 Brian received his B.A. in Egyptian Archaeology from the University of California, Berkeley, in 1985, and his Ph.D. in Egyptology from the University of Pennsylvania in 1996.
-He has taught as University Lecturer at Leiden University in the Netherlands from 1997 to 2011, and as Associate Professor at the University of Chicago since 2011.
+He has taught as University Lecturer at Leiden University in the Netherlands from 1997 to 2011, as Associate Professor at the University of Chicago since 2011, and as Professor of Egyptology since 2026.

 Selected Publications